 In Ottawa, we use the Too Good To Go app to rescue unsold items from the day.
 This initiative complements the many strategies implemented by our teams across the country to reduce food waste.

-Our chef works closely with local fishermen, true experts of the region.
-This close collaboration ensures exceptional traceability and showcases the best of regional products.
-Our commitment to sustainable fishing extends beyond this partnership: many of our chefs embrace this approach, and our restaurants in Québec are proudly Fourchette bleue certified.
+Our chef works with local fishers, ensuring full traceability and showcasing regional products.
+This commitment to sustainable fishing extends beyond Quebec, where several of our restaurants are proudly Fourchette bleue certified.